brighten/SIGCOMM2014/scripts/generate_programs/README.md

 `session-v2_uploader.py` is used for uploading session-v2.xls file to Google Sheet

-'generate-prgram.ml' is the Ocaml script for generating static page
+`generate-prgram.ml` is the Ocaml script for generating static page